omkarcloud/google-maps-scraper/README.md

 ### ❓ How to Scrape Additional Information like Website, Phone, Geo Coordinates, Price Range?

-You may upgrade to Pro Version of the Google Maps Scraper to scrape additional data points, like:
+You may upgrade to the Pro Version of the Google Maps Scraper to scrape additional data points, like:

 - 🌐 **Website**
 - 📞 **Phone Numbers**